 RHAB 623.
 Career Counseling and Job Placement.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Provides an overview of major theories of career development with emphasis on theories relevant to rehabilitation practice.
-Explores occupational information and job matching systems, career counseling techniques, and major job placement approaches and techniques, with emphasis on demand-side job placement.
+The course provides an overview of major theories of career development, especially those most relevant to rehabilitation and mental health counseling practice and examines career counseling strategies that integrate these theoretical and practical foundations.
+The course explores occupational information, job‑matching systems and major job placement approaches and techniques, with a particular emphasis on demand‑side job placement.

 RHAB 624.
 Assessment and Evaluation.
 3 Hours.